Crunch&Sip®: A parent's guide to make it as easy as possible

 They say it takes a village - and they’re right!
 Look for a supportive community where you can throw ideas around and get support.
 Recently, we worked with Australian School Mums to showcase our products and we love the online community and resource hub they have created!
 You can find their website here: https://australianschoolmums.com

-How do I pack for Crunch and Sip?
+How do I pack for Crunch&Sip®?

-As a parent, you can start packing Crunch and Sip snacks.
-Our Mapley family asks for input from our children about their faves and makes Crunch and Sip’in a family activity later down the track!
+Our Mapley family asks for input from our children about their faves and makes Crunch and Sip® into a family activity down the track!

-• So easy to prepare and packed with protein, vitamins and minerals these will be a hit!
+So easy to prepare and packed with protein, vitamins and minerals these will be a hit!

 Does Crunch and Sip work?
 Let’s crunch the numbers!